wavesplatform/waves-lessons/lessons/EN/Mining And Earning On It/c. Ubuntu Node Installation/lesson.md

 Waves node installation via package is a more advanced way of node deployment.
 Follow the steps below to install a Waves node:
 1. Install Java (OpenJDK 8).
-    Please, note, if you already have OpenJDK 11 installed, there is no need to roll it back to OpenJDK 8.
+    Please, note, that if you already have OpenJDK 11 installed, there is no need to roll it back to OpenJDK 8.
     The node Installation is supported in both the 8th and the 11th versions.
     ```
     sudo apt-get update
     sudo apt-get install openjdk-8-jre
     ```

-    Now check the JDK version with the following command:
+    Check the JDK version with the following command:

     ```
     java -version